-In a 2005 study published in Journal of Nutrition, overweight subjects taking 3.4g of CLA per day for 2 years saw a sustained reduction in body fat mass, however the greatest fat loss occured during the first 6 months of supplementation.
+A 2005 study published in Journal of Nutrition, showed that overweight subjects taking 3.4g of CLA per day for 2 years saw a sustained reduction in body fat mass.
+The greatest fat loss occured during the first 6 months of supplementation.
 Subjects starting with higher body fat were more likely to lose fat with CLA supplementation than those starting with lower body fat.
 The study was funded by a company that sells CLA supplements (as most are, since they would benefit monetarily from studies proving benefits of taking CLA).

 While several additional studies have showed similar results, other studies have shown no change in body composition or weight when comparing CLA supplementation to placebo.